 Similarly, you can also delete elements from the Workspaces dashboard in the web view.

-Note: Deleting an element is different than removing it.
-When you delete an element, it is gone forever!
+Note: Deleting an element is different from removing it.
+When you delete an element, it will delete it from any workspace you shared it to, and the element is gone forever!
 When you remove an element, it will continue to exist in other workspaces to which it has already been added.